-This scholarship was established by Mrs. Lucille P. Tutwiler to honor her husband, Peyton Tutwiler III.
+Mrs. Lucille P. Tutwiler established this scholarship to honor her husband, Peyton Tutwiler III.
 Priority of consideration will be given to candidates from Mobile County, Alabama, who express an interest in the field of engineering as a civilian or military officer.